-Interested in cleaning up your grocery budget?
+Looking to trim your grocery spending?
 While certain grocery items can be considered necessities, like fresh produce, basic cooking ingredients, and household supplies, there’s one category I’m sure we could all stand to cut back on—convenience foods.

-So to help us all save some extra money, today I’ll be sharing a list of store-bought foods, pantry staples, and cooking ingredients that are easy to make at home.
-And as an added bonus, these aren’t just going to save you money—they’re going to taste great too! :-)
+So in the interest of saving money and embracing the spirit of resourcefulness, today we’ll be exploring some of those store-bought foods, pantry staples, and cooking ingredients that are easy to make at home.
+And as an added bonus, these won’t just save you money—they’ll have that delicious homemade taste too! :-)

 Don’t Miss Part One!

-I posted another list of homemade pantry staples early last year, so today’s post is sort of a “Part Two” to that one.
-If you missed the original post, be sure to check it out by following the link below!
-You’ll find easy recipes for making staples foods like brown sugar, mayonnaise, pancake syrup, and more at a fraction of the cost of their store-bought equivalents!
+This post is the second installment I’ve written so far about homemade pantry staples.
+If you missed the first installment, be sure to check it out by following the link below!
+You’ll learn how to make brown sugar, mayonnaise, pancake syrup, and much more for a fraction of the cost!

 9 (More) Pantry Staples You Can Make At Home